MarkLee7925/Obesity-Level-Estimation/README.md

 As of October 8th, 2025, all models achieved accuracy results of over 80% with average run-times of under 3 minutes.

-Moreover, in order to determine if the differences between male and female samples for specific features were statistically significant or due to random chance, hypothesis testing was performed (e.g: Student's t-Test).
-After testing, the results highlighted significant differences between male and female samples across many features thereby suggesting the need for additional Machine Learning scripts to classify Male and Female records separately.
+Moreover, to determine if the differences between male and female samples for specific features were statistically significant or due to random chance, hypothesis testing was performed (e.g: Student's t-Test).
+After testing, the results highlighted significant differences between male and female samples across several features.
+This suggests the need for additional Machine Learning models to classify Male and Female records separately.
 A significance level of 0.05 (5%) was used as it is the most relevant and most common value in general hypothesis testing.

 ## References: